-Anxiety Management Workshops
+Anxiety Management Workshops in 2014

-The course aims to leave you well-equipped to support and prepare students prior to stressful periods in the academic calendar.
+We believe our training will leave you well-equipped to support and prepare students prior to stressful periods in the academic calendar.

 The one day workshop will provide you with the following:

 • an understanding of what causes anxiety: highlighting the range of anxiety-provoking situations young people may face